MrBeroxar/private_zkp_energy_compliance/README.md

 # Bachelor's Thesis: Privacy-Preserving Energy Compliance in Local Renewable Energy Markets
+NOTE: Thesis.pdf is not rendered here in GitHub you have to download it manually to access
 ## Get Started
 The ZoKrates stdlib and PyCrypto version of this repository are used from [this Bachelor Thesis](https://github.com/uZhW8Rgl/Bachelor-Thesis) and also included as src.